 Once you know what specific skills your child needs to work on, you can practice them during everyday activities.
 For instance, on a car ride or neighborhood walk, try a twist on the game, “I spy with my little eye.”

 Take turns pointing out things you see, but break the mystery words into individual sounds (phonemes).
 Use this game to help your child practice putting sounds together (blending) and taking words apart (segmenting.)

 You can switch roles and use the game to help your child practice segmenting.
 Have your child choose a mystery word and break it into individual phonemes for you to guess.
-For example, if your child picks the word bike, she would say, “I see a b-i-k.”
+For example, a child who picks the word bike would say, “I see a b-i-k.”
 You would then blend the separate sounds together to guess the word.

 Keep in mind that segmenting will be more difficult than blending, so encourage your child to choose short words of only three to four phonemes.
 If this activity seems too hard or frustrating, let it go.
 It’s important to keep things fun.
 You want your child to stay motivated to keep practicing with you.